Wednesday, August 21, 2013

 A view from the early 1990s, looking east toward College Main.

-Varsity Shop lasted for around 25 years but closed after spring 1996 after "they could not get any of their beauty operators to return because beauty operators depend on following and there were too many rumors going around" (InSite Magazine), which indicates that they were closed in summer.
+Archives from the magazine InSite indicate that the Varsity Shop closed after spring 1996 because "they could not get any of their beauty operators to return because beauty operators depend on following and there were too many rumors going around" (InSite Magazine), which indicates that they were closed in summer.
+It also mentions an Indian food store there at one time.2

-It was suite C, though, that caused the stir when the building was going to be demolished in 1997.
-That was Burger Boy at Northgate (the only business left by December 1996), which had been there since the latter part of the 1980s.
+At some point in the 1990s, the City of College Station bought the building and attempted to evict Burger Boy.
 The owners of Burger Boy at the time felt like the city was overstepping its boundaries in the eviction of the restaurant, and there wasn't any suitable spot to move to Northgate at the time.
 It had to stay on Northgate, as a full 90% of its business was delivery via bike.
-It's worth noting that when Burger Boy moved to Northgate, it replaced the restaurant which is now the Bryan Fat Burger.
-In 1989, they also had their original location at what is La Familia Taqueria at 300 North Texas Avenue but closed it in favor of the Northgate location, which was now (at this point) at the soon-to-be-razed 301 Patricia.
-I don't know what was there before Burger Boy.
+In 1989, Burger Boy had two locations, their original store at 300 North Texas Avenue, with this location being their second (which replaced the store at 1801 South Texas Avenue, but by 1996 it was the only one.3

-Ultimately Burger Boy was able to find a new location in Northgate (what is now Daily Ruckus, though prior to Burger Boy's move-in, it was a garage), which the Sopasakis continued to run for the next 13 years.
+Ultimately Burger Boy was able to find a new location in Northgate, which the Sopasakis continued to run for the next 13 years.
 After the Sopasakis retired, the location soon moved and closed in December 2012 (January 2 had the announcement that it would not reopen).

 As for the rest of the building, it was flattened in late 1997 or early 1998 for the Northgate Promenade.